rehive/docs-portal/content/platform/usage/uploading.md

 ## Python

-You can use the [Python SDK](https://pypi.org/project/rehive/) to upload files:
+You can use the [Rehive Python SDK](https://pypi.org/project/rehive/) to upload files:

 ```python
 from rehive import Rehive